 If you are using a child theme on your blog, then Child Theme Check is a very useful plugin.
 You should definitely check out this free plugin.

-Child Theme Check plugin warns you about outdated template files in your child theme and shows a difference view of the changes between parent and child theme template.
+Child Theme Check plugin warns you about outdated template files in your child theme and shows a different view of the changes between parent and child theme template.

-Child theme check is the one plugin, which helps you keeping track of changes in the parent theme whey they are updated.
+Child theme check is the one plugin, which helps you keeping track of changes in the parent theme when they are updated.
 This free plugin requires WordPress 3.4 or higher.